Zwerd/zwerd.github.io/_posts/2024-01-07-buffer_overflow_01.md

 Now, let's break down the assembly code line by line for getting good understanding how it work and what the CPU have done on each.

-`push %ebp`: the %ebp is register that operate by the CPU, the operator on that case is push which push %ebp to the stack, since the %ebp is the base pointer register, by doing that operation the stack shpuld contain the RBP value.
+`push %ebp`: the %ebp is register that operate by the CPU, the operator on that case is push which push %ebp to the stack, since the %ebp is the base pointer register, by doing that operation the stack should contain the EBP value.

-`mov %esp, %ebp`: in that case the operator is mov, which use to move data from one location to another, the source register in our case is RSP which is the stack pointer, and the operation is moving the value on that RSP to the RBP which is the base pointer for the stack frame.
+`mov %esp, %ebp`: in that case the operator is mov, which use to move data from one location to another, the source register in our case is ESP which is the stack pointer, and the operation is moving the value on that ESP to the EBP which is the base pointer for the stack frame.

 `sub $0x210, %esp`: on that case the operator are subtracts one value from another. so the value $0x210 are subtracted from %esp, which mean the stack pointer is adjusted by subtracting 528 bytes (0x210 in hexadecimal).